ThijsNameIsTaken/ThijsNameIsTaken/README.md

 ## 🙃 About me
 I'm ThijsNameIsTaken, or Thijs for short.
-I live in The Netherlands and am in Dutch Middle-high school.
+I live in The Netherlands and am following the college study Train Driver.

 ## 🔭 I’m currently working on
 Probably too many things at once.